dphiffer/wp-json-api/readme.txt

 == Changelog ==

+= 1.1.1 (2013-06-23): =
+* Added support for custom taxonomies
+* Errors are now suppressed unless you include a non-empty `dev` argument

 = 1.1.0 (2013-06-22): =
 * Bugfix for `json_encode` compatibility with PHP < 5.3
 * Bugfix for `get_author_index` warnings in WordPress > 3.5